5.4 Temple and Family History Work

 High Councilor(s) Assigned to Temple and Family History Work

-The stake presidency may assign one or more high councilors to instruct high priests group and elders quorum leaders in their temple and family history responsibilities.
+The stake presidency may assign one or more high councilors to instruct the elders quorum presidency in their temple and family history responsibilities.
 As needed, these high councilors also coordinate the stake’s efforts in FamilySearch indexing and at family history centers.

 Temple and Family History Resources in the Stake

 In FamilySearch indexing, participants use their computers to access images of documents such as census records, church registers, and vital records.
 From these images, they create automated indexes that are then made accessible through FamilySearch.org.